Kerckhoffs's Principle in Cryptography

 |---|---|---|

-| Security by obscurity | Vulnerabilities remain hidden until exploited | Enigma machine (WWII) – algorithm flaws were discovered |
+| Security by obscurity | Vulnerabilities remain hidden until exploited | Enigma machine (WWII): Flaws in the algorithm were discovered after reverse engineering |

-| Open algorithm | Vulnerabilities are found and fixed early | AES – widely studied, yet secure |
+| Open algorithm | Vulnerabilities are found and fixed early | AES (Advanced Encryption Standard): Widely studied, yet remains secure due to strong key management |

 The Role of Key Management